 8 Secrets of Air Traffic Controllers

-The Federal Aviation Administration (FAA) employs more than 14,000 of them to choreograph the flow of airplanes on the ground and in the sky, whether that means using radar and other tools to direct aircraft at take off, communicating with pilots about flight paths and weather, or helping pilots land their planes safely.
+The Federal Aviation Administration (FAA) employs more than 14,000 air traffic controllers to choreograph the flow of airplanes on the ground and in the sky, whether that means using radar and other tools to direct aircraft at take-off, communicating with pilots about flight paths and weather, or helping pilots land their planes safely.
 Take a look at these secrets of air traffic controllers to learn about their unique lingo, high degree of job stress, and occasional UFO sighting.

-1. Many of them don't work at airports.
+1. Many air traffic controllers don't work at airports.

 When you imagine an air traffic controller, you probably envision someone working in a tall glass tower at an airport.
 However, many controllers toil at either a Terminal Radar Approach Control (TRACON) facility or at a route center, which may be located far away from an airport.

 According to air traffic controller Chris Solomon, who controls planes for the military, controllers in each of the three types of facilities have different responsibilities.
 “The typical tower controllers get the planes from the gate to the runway and then airborne to within five or so miles of an airport.
 The aircraft then becomes under the control of the approach controllers [TRACON],” he told the website Art of Manliness.

 These TRACON controllers usually control the plane during its ascent and descent from the airport.
 When aircraft reach an altitude above 18,000 feet, the route center controller takes over, using radar to guide aircraft at cruising altitudes until the plane begins its descent.
 Then the approach controller takes the reins, followed by a tower controller who guides the plane’s landing.

 2. Age is a major factor for air traffic controllers.